 In 1964 The New York World’s Fair featured a pub at the British pavilion called the British Lion, pictured.

-The name is apt; the Lion, not exclusively of course, is a potent symbol of British identity, Anglo-Saxon ethnicity, and Judeo-Christian belief.
-Britishness has evolved since the 1960s but the Lion rampant suggested these ideas internationally 60 years ago.
+The name is apt; the Lion is a potent symbol of British identity, Anglo-Saxon ethnicity, and Judeo-Christian belief.
+British identity has evolved since the 1960s but the Lion rampant conveyed these ideas 60 years ago, which signified a British institution.

 Indeed, the Red Lion remains Britain’s most popular pub sign.